-- (a) have either (i) committed mortgage subsidies from a local government in excess of \$5,000 per unit or (ii) federal project-based rental assistance for at least thirty percent (30%) of the total units, - (b) have been placed in service on or before December 31, 1986, - (c) require rehabilitation expenses in excess of \$15,000 per unit (as supported by a physical needs assessment approved by the Agency), - (d) not have an acquisition cost in excess of sixty percent (60%) of the total replacement costs, and - (e) not be feasible using tax exempt bonds (as determined by the Agency).
+(a) have either (i) committed mortgage subsidies from a local government in excess of \$5,000 per unit, (ii) federal project-based rental assistance for at least thirty percent (30%) of the total units,

+- (b) have been placed in service on or before December 31, 1990, - (c) require rehabilitation expenses in excess of \$15,000 per unit (as supported by a physical needs assessment approved by the Agency), - (d) not have an acquisition cost in excess of sixty percent (60%) of the total replacement costs, - (e) not be feasible using tax exempt bonds (as determined by the Agency), - (f) not have received an Agency loan in the last five (5) years, - (g) not be deteriorated to the point of requiring demolition, and - (h) not have begun or completed a full debt restructuring under the Mark to Market process (or any similar HUD program).
-The assessment must be performed by a licensed architect or engineer and involve the physical inspection of the site, amenities, dwelling units and any common areas.

 Rehabilitation expenses include hard construction costs directly attributable to the project, excluding costs for a new community building, as calculated using lines 2 through 7 (less line 6) in the Project Development Cost Description.